Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Experiments

 The results of our study are presented in Table \ref{tab:ablation_results} and Figure \ref{fig: ablation_performance}.
 For better comparison, we also include the performance of the SG baseline in the Table.
 Our findings are as follows: Firstly, \ourm{}-SG shows superior performance compared to the SG baseline, which confirms that the LLM's powerful capabilities can help RL.
 An RL agent can take advantage of reasoning ability in the LLM to significantly reduce the difficulties in solving these tasks.
 Secondly, while \ourm{}-SG outperforms the baseline, it falls short of the average performance and forward transfer metrics achieved by the \ourm{}.
-As shown in Figure \ref{fig: fwt}, this gap emphasizes the value of the policy library in facilitating knowledge transfer, ultimately boosting the agent's overall performance.
+The gap between \ourm{} with \ourm{}-SG emphasizes the value of the policy library in facilitating knowledge transfer, ultimately boosting the agent's overall performance (see the figure in \ref{fig: fwt}).
 Furthermore, \ourm{}-Once exhibits slightly lower performance on Task 2, Task 3 and Task 4 than \ourm{}.
 This phenomenon suggests that feedback can improve the performance of LLM in dealing with these challenging tasks.
 Lastly, the \ourm{}-FT variant underperforms on all tasks except Task 1.
 This observation aligns with the previous finding in competitive results that methods designed to enhance policy stability may decrease the agent's performance on subsequent tasks when those tasks differ significantly from one another.